janwilmake/x-cli/README.md

 - ✅ create config for adding post to a community on a repo-basis but also a default fallback!
 - ✅ Remove posts property, added threads property, and it picks the latest thread now.
 - ✅ `xy ./path.ts` - Link to a specific file on github
+- ✅ Post 17x per day in this way.

 ## BACKLOG